-3 ways we reduce household waste
+3 Easy ways our family reduces household waste

 How do you get rid of household rubbish?
 Do you walk down your driveway with a fully loaded wheelie bin and have it emptied by someone else?
 Lucky you we don’t!